pwhittlesea/pwhittlesea.github.com/_posts/2024-11-17-multiple--domains-with-github-pages.md

 `pwhittlesea.com` and `pwhittlesea.co.uk` redirected to an [About Me](https://about.me) page, but _only_ on HTTP.
 No HTTPS.
-In the current day and age where TLS certificates are free, and browser settings such as Firefox's [HTTPS-Only Mode](https://support.mozilla.org/en-US/kb/https-only-prefs), this is not really acceptable any more.
+In the current day and age where TLS certificates are free, and browser settings such as Firefox's [HTTPS-Only Mode](https://support.mozilla.org/en-US/kb/https-only-prefs), this is not really acceptable anymore.

 This 'About Me' page was super out of date as well &mdash; pre-dating my [original GitHub page](2024-02-17-new-beginnings.md) for this domain &mdash; so I had to update it eventually.